 “I use a combination of an editorial calendar, putting the idea into WordPress as a quick draft, and scribbled pieces of paper floating around my desk.
 I also keep a notebook in my car, which leads to said messy desk.” — Carrie Morgan, founder of Rock the Status Quo, senior digital PR consultant, and author.

 “I type it as a headline in WordPress.
 Then, when I am ready to blog, the draft area reads like a list of ideas.
 Works for me.” — Mark Schaefer, college educator, author, speaker, and consultant.

 “If I’m on a plane, I put in the Notes app on my iPhone, then email to myself after I have service again.
 If I’m at work running around, but have a spark of genius like while on the toilet or listening to an engineer talk about something I don’t really understand, I email myself ideas.
-The when I have time I copy/paste into a larger Word document that is subcategorized.” — Rebekah Iliff, chief strategy officer at AirPR, writer, and entrepreneur.
+The when I have time I copy/paste into a larger Word document that is subcategorized.” — Rebekah Iliff, principal at Grace & Wit, writer, and entrepreneur.

 “I have a magic St. Bernard named Sven who stores my ideas in his little collar barrel.
 When he’s napping, I write the headline in the WordPress dashboard and save it as a draft.” — Jeannie Walters, founder of 360Connext, speaker, and community experience expert.